HOW IT WORKS

 Our organization focuses on receiving and distributing humanitarian aid on the ground in Havana.

-Every month, we get dozens—sometimes hundreds—of pounds of food, medicine, and materials delivered to us by individuals or through cargo shipments.
-Our priority is ensuring that what reaches Cuba gets into the right hands—safely, equitably, and quickly.
+Every month, we get dozens - sometimes hundreds - of pounds of food, medicine, and materials delivered to us by individuals or through cargo shipments.
+Our priority is ensuring that what reaches Cuba gets into the right hands - safely, equitably, and quickly.

 A pile of various medicine bottles and blister packs, including aspirin, ibuprofen, vitamins, and cold relief medications.

-The Challenge of Transporting Aid
+The Reality of Transporting Aid

 Due to strict airline policies and Cuban customs regulations, we cannot transport large quantities of supplies in our personal luggage.
 We’re limited to two 50-lb bags per traveler, and those are typically filled with personal items and priority materials for our community and families.

-We can sometimes take 1–2 pounds of medicine if we have space—but we’re unable to manage or guarantee personal transport of large donations.
-We prioritize high-quality and non-expired antibiotics, thyroid medications, and difficult to find specialty meds like those that treat Parkinson’s disease.
+We can sometimes take 1–2 pounds of medicine if we have space - but we’re unable to manage or guarantee personal transport of large donations.
+We prioritize high-quality and non-expired antibiotics, thyroid medications, and difficult-to-find specialty meds like those that treat Parkinson’s disease.
 If you want to donate these, please be in touch and we will do what we can to personally transport those medicines.

 What You Can Do If You’ve Collected Supplies